-By virtue of this rule, spouses can stipulate both typical devices such as the sale and donations and atypical contracts pursuant to Art.
-1322 Civil Code, justified by the so-called.
-"Family cause" and, in any case, from interests worthy of protection according to our legal system.
-Spouses are now free to conclude agreements and agreements, to stipulate agreements and contracts, both in the physiological moment of family life and in the pathological moment.
+By virtue of this rule, the spouses can stipulate both typical dispositive acts such as the sale and donation and atypical contracts pursuant to Art.
+1322 of the Civil Code, justified by the so-called "Family cause" and, in any case, from interests worthy of protection according to our legal system.
+Spouses are now free to conclude agreements and understandings, to enter into agreements and contracts, both in the physiological moment of family life and in the pathological moment.

 They are an expression of the spouses' autonomous negotiation:

-- in the course of marriage, the marriage conventions, which consist of agreements of patrimonial content that the spouses may at any time stipulate, either to derogate from the legal property regime of the communion of assets, or to segregate a part of the assets themselves in the equity fund;
+- during marriage, the marriage conventions, which consist of agreements of patrimonial content that the spouses may at any time stipulate, either to derogate from the legal property regime of the communion of assets, or to segregate a part of the assets themselves in the equity fund;

 - in the pathological phase of the relationship, the agreements of consensual separation and the joint divorce petition, as well as the agreements of a patrimonial nature concluded on the occasion of personal separation and divorce as the so-called Latin agreements.